 The IMLC application process is expedited during COVID-19 by leveraging the physician’s existing information previously submitted in their state of principal license (SPL).
 The SPL verifies the physician’s information, then conducts a fresh background check.
 Once qualified, the Physician may practice in any number of other Compact states.

 Psychologists have also made headway toward inter-jurisdictional practice.
-Known as the Psychology Interjurisdictional Compact (PSYPACT), the psychologist’s Model Act involves an interstate compact designed to facilitate the practice of telepsychology and the temporary in-person, face-to-face practice of psychology across state lines.
+Known as the Psychology Interjurisdictional Compact (PSYPACT), the psychologist’s Model Act involves an interstate compact designed to facilitate the practice of telepsychology and the temporary in-person, face-to-face practice of psychology and telehealth across state lines.

 A commission was formed and met in the summer of 2019 to define the Bylaws and Rules and Regulations under which psychologists would be allowed to apply and work in states who formally accept the PsyPACT Model Act as state law.
 According to the PSYPACT website, to date, 15 states have done approved the PSYPACT, but the PSYPACT Commission has not yet finalized the Rules needed.